Local

 “If there’s no space for anyone to park, I feel like there should be lenience,” Pineda said.

-Lot parking is open to the public at the intersection of Tuolumne St and Van Ness Ave, but a fee of $11 must be paid for up to 10 hours of parking.
+Lot parking is open to the public at the intersection of Tuolumne and Van Ness Avenue, but a fee of $11 must be paid for up to 10 hours of parking.

 Directly next to Sacred Heart Coffee sits BB’s Gelateria, opened by Stacy Williams in January 2025.
 When construction began in early 2026, Williams was unsure what the impact on BB’s would be.
 Subsequently, for around four months, Tuolumne Street was closed down from Van Ness Avenue to Broadway Street so that there was only one way through traffic.